aws-solutions-library-samples/guidance-for-fsx-for-lustre-data-repository-task-scheduler/README.md

 7. [Next Steps](#next-steps)
 8. [Cleanup](#cleanup)

-## Solution Overview
+## Guidance Overview

-This solution automates the scheduling and execution of FSx for Lustre data repository tasks through a serverless architecture.
-The solution deploys several integrated AWS services that work together to provide reliable, scheduled data synchronization between FSx for Lustre and Amazon S3.
+This guidance automates the scheduling and execution of FSx for Lustre data repository tasks through a serverless architecture.
+The guidance deploys several integrated AWS services that work together to provide reliable, scheduled data synchronization between FSx for Lustre and Amazon S3.

 ### Core Workflow

-The solution implements a scheduled workflow that operates as follows:
+The guidance implements a scheduled workflow that operates as follows:

 1. An Amazon EventBridge (CloudWatch Events) rule triggers the AWS Lambda function based on a user-defined schedule using cron expressions.